joelklabo/buddy/docs/local-dev.md

-# Local Dev Setup (Contributors) – Issue 3oa.9
+# Local Dev Setup (Contributors)

 Scope: for contributors.
 End users should install the `buddy` binary from releases or brew.

 Prereqs
-- Go ≥1.22
+- Go ≥1.24
-- Codex CLI on PATH if using codex agent tests
+- Copilot CLI or HTTP keys optional (only if you test those agents)
 - `bd` installed (issue tracking)
 - Access to test Nostr relays (for integration flows)